AiNedMemory/AiNedMemory/Website/docs/clibrary.md

 If you want to restore the random generators, use the `restore` command to load a known state.
 :::

-Now we are going to force bits in the first part of the memory:
+Now we are going to force bits in the first part of the memory.
+The arguments for the set command are `row column value`, row and column start counting from 0 and the value can be either 0 or 1:

 ```
 Command: set 0 0 1